Raz-Dahan/aws_s3_flask_app/README.md

 # Flask Image Downloader

-Flask Image Downloader is a simple web application built with Flask and Boto3 that allows users to search for and download images from an AWS S3 bucket.
+Flask Image Downloader is a simple web application built with Flask and Boto3 that allows users to search for and download images from an AWS S3 bucket.<br />
+The app have loadbalancer and monitored by Prometheus and Grafana.

 ## Table of Contents